AlexBdx/fmcw/docs/index.rst

 Welcome to fmcw's documentation!
 ================================

-/!\ PAGE STILL UNDER CONSTRUCTION /!\
+/!\ DOCUMENTATION STILL UNDER CONSTRUCTION /!\

 This library provides high level access to the FMCW3 radar.
-It provides the necessary building blocks to automatically handle configuration of the FPGA, reception of the data and post-processing of it.
+It provides the necessary building blocks to automatically handle configuration of the FPGA, reception of the data and post-processing.
 With reasonable settings, most users should even be able to be able to display a few plots in real time.

 Table Of Contents:
 ==================